-A: While individual contributions, including contributions from spouses and other family members, are limited to \$500 in a calendar year, a candidate may contribute without limit from his/her personal funds to his/her own campaign.
-If your contribution is in the form of a loan to your committee, it must be reported not only as a contribution on Schedule A, but also as a liability on Schedule D. Only if loans are properly reported may a candidate be repaid from campaign funds for contributions he or she has made.
+A: While individual contributions are limited to \$1,000 in a calendar year, a candidate may contribute without limit from his/her personal funds to his/her own campaign.
+If your contribution is in the form of a loan to your committee, it must be reported not only as a contribution on Schedule A (receipts), but also as a liability on Schedule D (liabilities).
+Only if loans are properly reported may a candidate be repaid from campaign funds for contributions he or she has made.